 Benefits Of Yoga In The Morning

-First off, a morning yoga routine wakes up and mobilizes your back, hips, and shoulders to rid them of morning stiffness, leaving you feeling limber and strong.
+First off, a morning yoga routine utilizing a few chest opening poses helps wakes up and mobilizes your back, hips, and shoulders to rid them of morning stiffness, leaving you feeling limber and strong.
 This helps you start and end your day with better posture and balance, which ultimately helps to reduce those nagging aches like low-back pain or neck stiffness.

 It’s not just physical benefits either.
 Morning yoga directly affects your nervous system, leaving you feeling more energetic – you might not even need coffee anymore!
 This energizing effect improves your cognitive ability, including your memory and executive functions (mental flexibility and self-control)

-To sum it up — morning yoga can help you start your day off feeling better both physically and mentally, so you can have a productive and enjoyable day.
+To sum it up — a morning yoga routine can help you start your day off feeling better both physically and mentally, so you can have a productive and enjoyable day.

 Why Yoga?
-(Specific Benefits of Morning Yoga vs. Other Exercise)
+(Specific Benefits of Morning Yoga Routine vs. Other Exercise)

 Any exercise can wake you up in the morning, but yoga blends breathing and body awareness with strength and flexibility to help you bring energy and alertness to both mind and body, which isn’t something that other exercises strive to do.